Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 ### Working with multiple GRanges objects

 Now that we understand the basics of the IRanges and GenomicRanges packages, lets load in some real data as GRanges objects and perform some basic analysis tasks with them.
-We will be using ChIP-seq data from a recent study of the chromatin landscape in the developing mouse (Gorkin *et al*, *Nature*, 2020)[https://www.nature.com/articles/s41586-020-2093-3], published as part of the (ENCODE (Encyclopedia of DNA Elements) project)[https://www.encodeproject.org/].
+We will be using ChIP-seq data from a recent study of the chromatin landscape in the developing mouse [Gorkin *et al*, *Nature*, 2020](https://www.nature.com/articles/s41586-020-2093-3), published as part of the [ENCODE (Encyclopedia of DNA Elements) project](https://www.encodeproject.org/).

 In this study, the autors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over 1100 ChIP-seq experiments and 132 ATAC-seq experiments spanning 72 stages of development in various tissues.
 We will use a small subset of this data to demonstrate how the GenomicRanges package can be used to explore this type of data, as well as compare and contrast between samples.